Norton vs AVG: which antivirus is better?

 The Norton and AVG comparison ended up with Norton being the clear winner.
 This antivirus software was the leader in security, features, and pricing comparison topics and left no possibilities for the competitor.

 Norton is one of the best antivirus software on the market right now.
 It offers the highest level of protection against known and zero-day malware.
 Additional features offer not only device security but also protection of your personal information.
-Additionally, it offers some of the best deals for the antivirus software package.
-Overall, it is the better choice in this comparison.
+It also offers some of the best deals for the antivirus software package.
+Overall, it's the better choice in this comparison.

 On the other hand, AVG is quite an impressive antivirus.
 With a reliable but slightly restricted free version, it’s a good option for those who don’t want to pay for antivirus software.
 Additionally, the premium subscription offers a variety of useful features, has a high protection rate for your device, and the apps are easy to use even for beginners.